 If KDES has a two-hour delayed opening, school will be canceled for the Parent-Infant Program.
 Preschool, pre-kindergarten, and kindergarten students will be picked up for school.

-A one-hour delay means that school begins at 9:15 a.m., and a two-hour delay means that school begins at 10:15 a.m.
+A two-hour delay means that school begins at 10:15 a.m.

 Details regarding modified bus pick-up and/or delayed opening times will be communicated on a per event basis.

 Early Departure/Early Closings